 (2) the annual cost for CAISO support of the HANA services.

 (b) Invoicing for HANA Services.
-The CAISO will invoice the RC Customer for HANA services when the services commence and each year thereafter on the RC Services Date anniversary.
+The CAISO will invoice the RC Customer for HANA services 21 Business Days prior to when the services commence.
+Each year thereafter, the CAISO will invoice the RC Customer for HANA services 21 Business Days prior to the anniversary date of when the RC Customer first began to receive HANA services, unless otherwise provided in Schedule 2 of the RCSA.

 (c) Payment for HANA Services.
-Payment for HANA services will be due within 21 business days of the invoice date.
+Payment for HANA services will be due within 21 Business Days of the invoice date, unless otherwise provided in Schedule 2 of the RCSA.

 (d) Termination of HANA Services.
-An RC Customer that has elected to receive HANA services will continue to be invoiced for the services annually during the initial 3 year commitment period and each year thereafter until the services have been terminated in accordance with the RCSA.
+An RC Customer that has elected to receive HANA services will continue to be invoiced for the services annually during the initial 3 year commitment period and each year thereafter until the services have been terminated in accordance with the Business Practice Manual for RC Services.

 19.9 Supplemental Services – Physical Security Review Charge